-We have been assigned CRISIL A (Stable) by CRISIL, CARE A- Stable rating by CARE and BWR A+ (Stable) rating by Brickworks for our term loan facilities, cash credit and working capital limits, "CRISIL A/Stable" rating by CRISIL and BWR A+ (Stable) by Brickworks for our various non-convertible debt instruments, CRISIL BBB+/Stable rating by CRISIL and BWR A(Stable) by Brickworks for our perpetual bonds and CRISIL A1 rating by CRISIL and BWR A1+ rating by Brickworks for our short term debt programme.
+We have been assigned CRISIL A (Stable) by CRISIL and "CARE A-stable" rating by CARE for our term loan facilities, cash credit and working capital limits, "CRISIL A/Stable" rating by CRISIL for our various non-convertible debt instruments, "CRISIL BBB+/Stable" rating by CRISIL for its perpetual bonds and a "CRISIL A1" rating for our short term debt programme.
+Brickworks has assigned "BWR A+" for our various non-convertible debt instruments including subordinated debt and a "BWR A" rating for our perpetual debt instruments.
 Any downgrade of our credit ratings would increase borrowing costs and constrain our access to capital and debt markets and, as a result, would negatively affect our net interest margin and our business.
-For instance, CRISIL had on November 22, 2016, downgraded its ratings on the bank facilities and debt instruments of the Company to 'CRISIL A-/ Stable/CRISIL A1' from 'CRISIL A/Stable CRISIL A1' and CARE has downgraded its "CARE A" rating to CARE A- and on our request CARE has withdrawn its short term rating for our commercial paper on July 10, 2019.
+For instance, CRISIL had on November 22, 2016, downgraded its ratings on the bank facilities and debt instruments of the Company to 'CRISIL A-/ Stable/CRISIL A1' from 'CRISIL A/Stable CRISIL A1' and CARE has downgraded its "CARE A" rating to CARE A- and on our request has withdrawn the short term rating for our commercial paper on July 10, 2019.